Secure CheckoutPersonal information is secured with SSL technology.

-Introduction to Clinical Engineering focuses on the engineering practice applied within the healthcare delivery system, often defined as clinical engineering.
-Readers will explore the fundamental concepts integral to the support of healthcare technology to advance patient care.
-Clinical engineers have as their primary mission the availability of appropriate medical devices, utilized by trained clinicians, to promote safe and effective medical care.
-This unique and interdisciplinary field is part of the healthcare team and serves as the connection between engineering and medicine.
+Introduction to Clinical Engineering focuses on the application of engineering practice within the healthcare delivery system, often defined as clinical engineering.
+Readers will explore the fundamental concepts integral to the support of healthcare technology to advance medical care.
+The primary mission of clinical engineers is the utilization of medical devices, software, and systems to deliver safe and effective patient care throughout technology’s lifecycle.
+This unique and interdisciplinary workforce is part of the healthcare team and serves as the intersection between engineering and medicine.

-This book is aimed at practitioners, managers, students and educators, offering a broad perspective on the applications of engineering principles, such as lifecycle planning, systems thinking, risk analysis and human factors in healthcare.
-This book will be an invaluable tool for the healthcare technology management workforce who are involved in the field of medicine and those who want to support safe and effective patient care.
+This book is aimed at practitioners, managers, students, and educators to serve as a resource that offers a broad perspective of the applications of engineering principles, regulatory compliance, lifecycle planning, systems thinking, risk analysis, and resource management in healthcare.
+This book is an invaluable tool for healthcare technology management (HTM) professionals and can serve as a guide for students to explore the profession in depth.

-- Provides basic insights into the clinical engineering profession, focusing on engineering principles as applied to the US healthcare system
+● Provides insights into the clinical engineering profession, focusing on engineering principles as applied to the US healthcare system

-- Explores healthcare technology basics, hospital and systems safety, information technology and interoperability with medical devices, clinical facilities management, and human resource management in an HTM team
+● Explores healthcare technology, hospital and systems safety, information technology and interoperability with medical devices, clinical facilities management, as well as human resource management

 Professionals in clinical engineering, biomedical engineering, and healthcare technology management; graduate and upper-division undergraduate students in biomedical engineering courses